yadavendra121/CNNGNN/README.md

-For details read: read.txt file
+For details, read the read.txt file